theluqmn/dating/README.md

 - [x] CLI handler
 - [x] set a date as present (default: current date)
 - [x] calculate the date for # days in the future and past
-- [ ] calculate the # days after/before the present day
+- [x] calculate the # days since the present day
+- [ ]

 ## extras

-previously, i started [doos](https://github.com/theluqmn/doos) - a to-do list manager, to learn how to work with dates. after a while, i realise that its somewhat too complex for the sole objective, hence i moved to this project instead. i intended this to be a simple, one-night thing (i did the calculation things)
+previously, i started [doos](https://github.com/theluqmn/doos) - a to-do list manager, to learn how to work with dates. after a while, i realise that its somewhat too complex for the sole objective, hence i moved to this project instead. i intended this to be a simple, one-night thing (i did the calculation things next morning).

-this project is licensed under the MIT license.
+this project is licensed under the [MIT license](https://github.com/theluqmn/dating/blob/main/LICENSE).